-Basically, what they’re saying is that you can directly influence the electrical signals between these areas of the brain by deliberately breathing slowly through your nose.
+Basically, what they’re saying is that you can directly influence the electrical signals between these areas of the brain and eliminate stress, by deliberately breathing slowly through your nose.

 And when you do, you are faster and more accurate at spotting danger and you’re better at learning and retrieving information to boot!